American Discovery Capital is an integrated, independent merchant banking firm based in Los Angeles, CA.

 Frank currently serves on the Boards of Real Matters, Inc. (TSE: REAL) and American Pain Consortium Holdings.
 In addition, Frank serves as the Chair of the Board of Directors of Junior Achievement of Southern California.

 Frank and his wife Vikki have been married since 1992 and have three children.

 Jeff Gelles has been a senior leveraged finance and financial restructuring professional for over 25 years.
-Jeff was a Managing Director, Head of CME Leveraged Finance, and Head of the U.S. Restructuring Group at RBC Capital Markets from 2009 through 2016.
+Prior to helping found ADC in 2016, Jeff was a Managing Director, Head of CME Leveraged Finance, and Head of the U.S. Restructuring Group at RBC Capital Markets from 2009 through 2016.
 As such, he maintained a dual focus on raising capital for communication, media, and entertainment (CME) companies as well as advising companies facing capital structure difficulties.

 Prior to RBC Capital Markets, Jeff was a Managing Director in UBS’ Leveraged Finance and Restructuring Groups.
 At UBS, Jeff was Head of Leveraged Finance and Restructuring for Technology, Media, and Telecommunication (TMT), and he was Head of the San Francisco office for his group.
 Prior to UBS, Jeff worked in Leveraged Finance at Morgan Stanley and Salomon Brothers.
 During this period, he led senior loan, high yield, and mezzanine financing transactions for emerging companies, primarily in the TMT sectors.
 Before Salomon Brothers, Jeff worked with Deloitte & Touche as a Manager in their Restructuring Group.
 At Deloitte, he provided financial and operational restructuring advisory services to troubled middle-market companies, and his transaction experience included both out-of-court and in-court reorganizations.